kylerove/pediatricurologybook/_chapters/05-35_foreskin-anomalies.md

 ## Inconspicuous Penis

 It is a penile anomaly where a penis with a normal length (from the tip of the glans to the pubis) and shaft diameter, appears smaller.
-Different entities are included in this definition as buried penis, trapped penis or webbed penis ^1,\ 18^.
+Different entities are included in this definition as buried penis, trapped penis or webbed penis.{% cite l-a shalaby2021a --file 05-35 %}

 ### Buried Penis